AK-Elshamy/Data-Structures/Linked List/explanation.md

 | Flexibility                 | Less dynamic (resizing cost)      | Very dynamic 🌱                | Very dynamic 🌱                 |
 | Traversal                   | Forwards / Backwards ✅           | Forwards only ➡️               | Forwards & Backwards ↔️         |

-Export to Sheets

-💡 **Use a Linked List When:**

-* You don't know the size of your data beforehand ❓.
-* You need lots of fast insertions/deletions, especially at the ends 🚀.
-* You don't need fast random access by index ❌.
-* Implementing things like Stacks, Queues, or Undo/Redo features (Doubly linked lists are great for undo! ↩️).

-💡 **Use an Array When:**

-* You need fast access to elements by their position (index) ⚡️.
-* The size is relatively fixed, or insertions/deletions are infrequent ✅.
-* Memory overhead per element is critical 💾.
-* You need good CPU cache performance (data locality) 👍.

 ---

 ## Wrapping Up! 🎉